1980 German Formula Three Championship

-The 1980 German Formula Three Championship (1980 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1980 German Formula Three Championship (1980 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 30 March at Nürburgring and ended at Kassel-Calden on 5 October after seven rounds.